Mon - Fri 7:30 Am to 5:00 Pm

 Also, as mentioned in Step 6, I will come back and install any panels which run to the floor if you have installed floating floors.

-When that is all done and completed, your new kitchen is now ready for you to "move-in."
+When that is all done and completed, your new kitchen will be ready for you to "move in."

 Lars